ashishpatel26/ML-Notes-in-Markdown/13-Appendix/01-Programming/02-Python/03-Pandas.md

 	We can observe the datatypes of various columns by viewing the `dtypes` attribute of the dataframe that we want to check these details for.

 	1. **Converting Data Types**: The data types can be converted using the `astype()` method of any column.
-	2. **Convert to categorical column**: We would often want to convert the column type to a categorical variable, we can pass the `category` method of any column to convert it into a categorical column.
+	2. **Convert to categorical column**: We would often want to convert the column type to a categorical variable, we can pass the `'category'` argument to the `astype()` method of any column to convert it into a categorical column.
 	3. **Convert to Numeric**: If there is a column that should be of numeric type but is not, because of mistreated data, or erroneous characters in the data, we can use the `pd.to_numeric(df['column_name'])` function and pass it the additional argument `errors = 'coerce'` in order to convert all that erroneous data to `NaN` with ease.
 	4. **Drop NA**: If there are really few data points that have missing values in them, we can lose them with the `dropna()` method.
 	5. **Recode Missing Values**: We can customize the missing values using the `fillna('missing_value_placeholder')` method of every data frame object and the columns.